kevinch/emtalks/pages/posts/new-company-week-9.md

 Two things.

-1. As said above, I guess I wanted to show that "I was good", and prove my value.
+1. As said above, I guess I wanted to show that "I am good", and prove my value.
-2. The previous way of working I knew was the one to apply to a new context.
+2. The previous way of working I knew, was not the one to apply to a new context.

 Bad thinking here.
-But I guess you learn while making mistakes.
+But you learn when doing things and making mistakes.
 And once again, writing this down helps a lot to rethink my actions and improve upon them.

 ## Wait.
 It has been all bad since your last post?